Scutlet/mk8-poltergust/README.md

 Ghost files were changed a little in version 4 of the game, where GCN Baby Park was added to the game.
 This track features seven laps that need to be stored in a ghost file name, whereas previously there was only space for at most five laps (space for two were unused).
 Hence, the filename of ghost files was extended in version 4 of the game.

 # CREDITS
-## Filename
-Figuring out the filename was done independently, but were already confirmed earlier by lonemoonHD and Cole [in a GBATemp thread](https://gbatemp.net/threads/post-your-wiiu-cheat-codes-here.395443/page-454#post-8640417).

-## Mii Data
+## B_squo
 B_squo provided the initial information on Mii data inside ghost files [in a Tweet](https://twitter.com/b_squo/status/1412392477080834056).
-This proved to be correct, as this data can be opened in [a Mii viewer](https://kazuki-4ys.github.io/web_apps/MiiInfoEditorCTR/).
+This proved to be correct, as this data can be opened in [a Mii viewer](https://kazuki-4ys.github.io/web_apps/MiiInfoEditorCTR/).[CRC-16 XMODEM](https://crccalc.com/) checksum is used to ensure Mii data is not corrupted in that game.

-However, editing this data directly caused the game to crash.
-Hence, I cross-checked Mii handling with [Mario Kart Wii ghost files](https://wiki.tockdom.com/wiki/RKG_(File_Format)) on the Custom Mario Kart Wiiki, revealing that a [CRC-16 XMODEM](https://crccalc.com/) checksum is used to ensure Mii data is not corrupted.

-## Other File contents
+It turned out Mario Kart 8 uses the exact same checksum.
+Directly editing Mii data _without updating this checksum_ causes a crash.

+## lonemoonHD and Cole
-lonemoonHD and Cole provided crucial insights [in that same GBATemp thread](https://gbatemp.net/threads/post-your-wiiu-cheat-codes-here.395443/page-454#post-8640417) regarding the difference between staff ghost data and player ghost data: the header.
+lonemoonHD and Cole already independently confirmed the filename format for ghosts earlier on [in a GBATemp thread](https://gbatemp.net/threads/post-your-wiiu-cheat-codes-here.395443/page-454#post-8640417).
+Furthermore, they provided crucial insights in that same GBATemp thread regarding the difference between staff ghost data and player ghost data: the header.

 Copying a player ghost into a staff ghost without removing the player ghost header first caused the game to crash, but completely getting rid of this header and _then_ copying file contents over works completely fine.
-This provides an entrypoint for custom staff ghosts.
+This provided an entrypoint for custom staff ghosts.

+## MK8Leaderboards by Dinostraw
+Starting May 17th 2022, Dinostraw started work on [a Leaderboards visualisation tool](https://github.com/Dinostraw/MK8Leaderboards/commits/master).
+It contains detailed documentation on the filename and file contents format, written independently from this tool.
+It provided crucial insights for downloaded ghosts as well as character variants (like Blue Yoshi), support for which was integrated into Poltergust only because of those findings.

+## Spriters Resource
+Character, flag, track, and vehicle part images were taken from the Spriters Resource, and originally ripped by Random Talking Bush and Ink_Larry.